 The flexible Master of Engineering program can be completed in as little as one year of full-time study, but part-time options are also available.

 Students interested in additional practical experience may add the optional “with Engineering Practice” designation to their degree by completing an approved internship in their field of study.
 Learn more.

 Any inquiries related to application status and/or receipt of supplemental application materials should be directed to the Graduate Programs Office at firstname.lastname@example.org or 617-353-9760.
 Students are strongly encouraged to apply by the January 15 deadline in order to be considered for tuition scholarships.
 Applications will be accepted until March 15.

-For additional information about the MEng program, please contact Corinne Rosseel (email@example.com).
+For additional information, please contact Erin Phair (email@example.com).